 As I discussed on air, the patch is water resistant so you can shower and swim with it, exercise with it, and even apply sunscreen directly on it.
 One really cool aspect of the patch is that you can see how well your sunscreen or SPF makeup is performing at screening out UV rays by monitoring your patch.
 Burning through your sunscreen?
 Test your sunscreen on top of the patch and see if it truly delivers.
 Your makeup says it has SPF 30 in it?
 Apply it to your patch and see if your patch agrees!
 So, it will help you figure out which products actually live up to their claims.

 Knowledge is power, and this is one more very innovative tool to raise awareness when it comes to sun exposure!

 Join my email community

 Become a Bowe Glow Insider!
-Sign up to have access to exclusive news, product recommendations, and glowing skin tips!
+Sign up to have access to exclusive news, VIP product giveaways and events, and early access to glowing skin tips and videos!